 Buenos Aires is a city of many poor and desperate, needy people.
 I was never disrespected.
 I was never short-changed by a taxi driver.
 I walked bravely and boldly (maybe stupidly) down the middle of an empty street at midnight several blocks home through San Telmo – one of the areas I was warned to not live in and not to walk through.

 While away, I heard news of home.
 Home is a small city of one million nestled in the foothills of the Rocky Mountains.
 Asian gang wars were increasing and bystanders were being killed in the crossfire.
 A quiet, middle-class man in my neighbourhood flipped out, taking the lives of his family members, his tenant and himself.
 A passenger on a greyhound bus was randomly decapitated by a fellow passenger.
 No one advised me against going home.

 I planned a trip to Mexico where travellers were reportedly being kidnapped, held for ransom and killed.
 I was advised not to travel.
 Friends and family were afraid.

 My travel companion was eighty-four and had been driving south to Mexico every winter for the past fifteen years across the American border without a problem.
 This year he had a new car.
 Would it be a neon sign flashing ‘rich gringo’?

 No. Five and a half weeks driving through Mexico we were essentially without incident: only one hubcap was removed.
 Mexicans respect property too.
 No drug lords in sight.

-I returned home, went hiking in an inner city park with my girlfriend.
+I returned home, went hiking in an inner-city park with my girlfriend.
 Put my purse in the glove box of my locked vehicle.
-Came back to find both locks busted and my purse gone.
+I came back to find both locks busted and my purse gone.
 Welcome home.